hexinfra/gorox/apps/README.md

   1. Create a folder called "foo" in this directory,
   2. Create its config file "foo/webapp.conf" and configure it correctly,
-  3. Put your static files in "foo/",
+  3. Put your static files (HTML and CSS files, etc) in "foo/web/",
   4. Add webapp "foo" in "../conf/gorox.conf" and bind it to your web servers.

 To add a new Go webapp named "bar":